Maps and indexes

 The Map files are *.pdf files.
 If you don’t have an Adobe *.pdf viewer you can download one as a free download from www.adobe.co.uk .
-The files are large (to enable them to be easily read) so please allow them time to load.

 There is a page for each cemetery giving its location, the maps and indexes.
 The maps and indexes will be updated as new information becomes available.

 To read about the history of each cemetery please click on History in the menu bar above.

 Key to Alphabetical Indexes – The indexes contain the names on all the graves that have been mapped whether they have been transcribed or not.

 Legend – This contains important information to help you understand the maps.